brandongregory/dndhelp/src/5e-build-guides/adding-utility-to-any-character.md

 Being able to cast spells as rituals allows you to cast spells like Comprehend Languages, Detect Magic, and Find Familiar without using a spell slot at all, provided you know the spell and have an extra 10 minutes to cast it.
 This is fantastic for non-casters and casters alike, as many of these spells aren’t worth preparing every day, but can be useful in your downtime.

-After you pick the feat, you can also add spells after the fact by finding spell scrolls and Wizards’ spell books that contain ritual spells.
+After you pick the feat, you can more add spells by finding spell scrolls and Wizards’ spell books that contain ritual spells.
 You’ll only be able to learn ritual spells up to the level you’d be able to cast anyway (so a Fighter with no spell slots wouldn’t be able to learn a level 3 ritual spell), but you can still have a lot of spell options basically for free this way.

 ### Eldritch Adept